These early Black Friday deals are available now at Amazon

 -

-reading•Black Friday 2019 is happening at Amazon right now: Fire TV, Kindle, Airpods and more
+reading•Black Friday 2019: Best Amazon deals on AirPods, Fire TV, and Kindle available now

 -